Our elephants are packing their trunks for a move to France … but don’t worry it’s all part of some exciting developments in our foot safari.

 What checks will be in place?

-Our keepers are already working alongside the team at ZooParc de Beauval and will be making regular visits to see how the herd are doing over the coming months.
+Our keepers are already working alongside the team at ZooParc de Beauval and will be making regular visits to see how the herd are doing.
 We’ll keep our guests updated with their progress as they settle into their new home.

 What about the new elephant house you said would be built in 2016?